PUMA and PMG colour tile

 Simply contact us at .

-To support you in financing your studies, we provide you with the following information at BAföG helpful tips on how to apply and ensure that your application is complete.
+We know that student budgets are often tight.
+To help you finance your studies, we provide you with the following information at BAföG helpful tips on how to apply and ensure that your application is complete.
 You will also find important contacts there.

+We want to support and encourage particularly talented and motivated students.
 Under Scholarships you will find information on various scholarship programmes.
-There are also other funding options, such as the 'StudiumThüringenPlus' study start-up grant, parental funding, child benefit and the opportunity to earn your own money through a student job.
+There are also other funding options, such as the "StudiumThüringenPlus" start-up grant, parental funding, child benefit and the opportunity to earn your own money through a student job.

 Discover more degree programmes in the Faculty of Business, Economics and Social Sciences now